 The McMicken Dam Project was constructed by the U.S Army Corps of Engineers (USACE) in 1954 and 1955 to protect Luke Air Force Base, the Litchfield Park Naval Air Facility, and agricultural activities in the area from flooding.
 Today, the McMicken Dam Project also provides flood protection for critical public facilities, infrastructure and properties located directly downstream, including significant portions of Surprise, El Mirage, Sun City, and unincorporated Maricopa County.
 The ability of the McMicken Dam Project to maintain the current level of protection in the long term for the benefit of the public in an increasingly urbanized environment is in question due to significant concerns regarding aging infrastructure, land subsidence, earth fissuring, urbanization encroachment and current dam safety standards.
 These dam safety issues have led the District to determine that an overall rehabilitation of the dam is required.
 Landscape and multi-use opportunities will also be evaluated.

 The District has initiated design for the rehabilitation of McMicken Dam.
 AECOM Technical Services, Inc. is the engineer of record.
-The rehabilitation will occur in phases starting with the emergency spillway and principal outlet reconstruction and relocation (Phases I) along with a new principal outlet channel, north dam extension and a Picacho Wash Diversion Dike (Phase II).
-The 60% design has been completed.
-Value Engineering (VE) concepts are currently being developed for the new north dam segment.
-Final design of Phases I is scheduled for completion in August 2018.
-Construction of Phase I is anticipated to begin once design is complete.
+The rehabilitation will occur in phases starting with the emergency spillway and principal outlet reconstruction and relocation (Phase 1) along with a new principal outlet channel, north dam extension and a Picacho Wash Diversion Dike and Emergency Spillway Exit Channel (Phase 2).
+Final design of Phase 1 is scheduled for completion in April 2019.
+Final design of Phase 2 is scheduled for completion in February 2020.
+Construction of Phase 1 is anticipated to begin once design is complete.
+Phase 2 construction will commence when Phase 1 is complete.